 Epcot Quick-Service Restaurants (10/10)

 Epcot’s quick-service restaurants are second-to-none at Disney World.
-You can find plenty of amazing food here without ever setting foot in a restaurant that requires a reservation.
-France has incredible pastries and ice cream (which we have a specific guide for!).
+You can find plenty of amazing food here without ever having to make a reservation.
+Italy has incredible gelato and ice cream (which we have a specific guide for!).
 The UK has some of the best fish and chips you can find anywhere.
 Norway has an outstanding bakery.
 Mexico has a spot inside the pyramid dedicated to nothing but tequila.
 The list goes on and on.

 Magic Kingdom’s Best Restaurants